Detroit

 Structural Analysis

 The Status Quo at 2 minutes (1% through the runtime) establishes Animated prologue establishes the historical context of the Great Migration and racial tensions in Detroit.
 The ordinary world shows a city on the brink, with deep segregation between Black and white communities..
-Notably, this early placement immediately immerses viewers in the story world.
+Significantly, this early placement immediately immerses viewers in the story world.

 The inciting incident occurs at 17 minutes when Police raid an unlicensed bar (blind pig), triggering the 12th Street Riot.
 The normal world collapses as the city erupts into chaos, violence, and military occupation.
 This event disrupts all characters' lives..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 36 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This indicates the protagonist's commitment to Larry and Fred seek shelter at the Algiers Motel.
+This demonstrates the protagonist's commitment to Larry and Fred seek shelter at the Algiers Motel.
 This choice to enter the motel sets them on a collision course with Krauss and the other officers, entering the world of the film's central nightmare., moving from reaction to action.

 At 72 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat The illegal interrogation intensifies to its most brutal point.
+Of particular interest, this crucial beat The illegal interrogation intensifies to its most brutal point.
 Stakes raise as it becomes clear no one is coming to help and the officers will face no immediate accountability.
 False hope that someone might intervene is shattered., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 108 minutes (76% through) represents the emotional nadir.
 Here, The officers are acquitted in their trials.
 Justice dies.
 The whiff of death is both literal (the murders) and metaphorical (the death of hope for accountability).
-The system has completely failed., shows the protagonist at their lowest point.
+The system has completely failed., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 115 minutes initiates the final act resolution at 80% of the runtime.
 Larry chooses to join a church choir instead of returning to The Dramatics.
 He accepts a different path forward - not victory, but survival and finding meaning in community rather than individual ambition., demonstrating the transformation achieved throughout the journey.